Why Choose Hope Immigration Lawyers?

 You must provide a police certificate for each country you have lived in for 12 months or more over the last 10 years since turning 16.

-The Administrative Appeals Tribunal (AAT) can review some decisions about visas made by the Department of Home Affairs.
-The Migration Act 1958 and the Migration Regulations 1994 specify what decisions AAT can review.
+The Administrative Review Tribunal (ART) can review some decisions about visas made by the Department of Home Affairs.
+The Migration Act 1958 and the Migration Regulations 1994 specify what decisions ART can review.

 Ministerial Intervention Request

-You may under certain circumstances be able to make a request for Ministerial Intervention if you have received a negative decision by the Administrative Appeals Tribunal (AAT).
+You may under certain circumstances be able to make a request for Ministerial Intervention if you have received a negative decision by the Administrative Review Tribunal (ART).

-The Minister has powers under the Migration Act 1958 (in sections 351, 417 and 501J) to replace a decision of the AAT with a decision that is more favourable if the Minister thinks it is in the public interest to do so.
-The Minister is however not obliged to consider your case or to intervene in your case.
+The Minister has powers under the Migration Act 1958 (in sections 351 and 501J) to replace a decision of the ART with a decision that is more favourable if the Minister thinks it is in the public interest to do so.
+The Minister is however not obliged to consider your case or to intervene in your case and is not bound by any timeframes.

 Disclaimer: The information in this article is provided for informational purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 No individual should take, or refrain from taking, any action solely based on the material contained in this article.
 While we aim to offer accurate and timely information, we cannot guarantee its accuracy on the date of receipt or in the future.
 If you require more information or seek relevant legal advice specific to your circumstances, please contact our office. – Hope Immigration Lawyer Sydney & Migration Lawyer Sydney